 Use this Calorie Calculator if you’re not sure how many calories you should be consuming in a day.
 It will calculate a rough estimate for you based on your gender, age, weight, height, and activity level.

-In order to calculate your specific daily protein needs, first, determine how many of the calories you ingest should come from protein.
+To calculate your specific daily protein needs, first, determine how many of the calories you ingest should come from protein.
 Then divide this number by four as this is the number of calories per gram of protein.
 The result will give you the number of grams of protein you need per day.
 Let me illustrate this with an example because, frankly, this couldn’t possibly be any more confusing.

 Let’s say your daily caloric intake is around 2600 calories, and you’d like 25% of them to come from protein.
 This would mean that you want 650 of your calories to be derived from protein.
 To convert these protein calories to grams of protein, divide by four.
 So, your target daily protein intake would be 162.5g.